xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     }
 }
 ```
 This London style TDD unit test needs to do some hacky stuff about simulating command executor behaviour to make it work.
-In my opinion, useless test adding no value.
+In my opinion, it is a useless test adding no value.

 The source code of the new ASP.NET Core MVC create ship implementation using DDD and CQRQ is available [here](https://github.com/xhafan/legacy-to-coreddd/tree/master/src/AspNetCoreMvcApp).
 In there you can find an implementation of a ship update page, and listing existing ships page.

+[Add a link to domain events with an explanation that this feature would make transactions even smaller.
+Give example of the usage - logging, notification to some other system that a ship was created, etc. Basically everything what does not have to be done to handle the request, can be delayed using domain events].

+[Add a help how to install local DB sql server - check some visual studio desktop development settings.
+Paste there an example of hibernate.cfg.xml using the localdb sql server]

 [Performance - publishing messages to bus] - segregation of queries and commands into their own transactions - smaller transactions, better performance;